The perfect countryside weekend escape for jaded city-dwellers.

 Rectory Rd Eye Suffolk IP23 8AH 01379 873 940

-It's always nice when someone with a vision comes along and rescues a tired old building that is long past its best, and that's exactly what happened when local businessman Fraser Duffin came upon this old North Suffolk country house a couple of years ago and gave it the treatment it deserved, renovating the rooms and the restaurant, and in general breathing life into what is now a rather wonderful old country house hotel, using local materials and local craftspeople in the process.
-Fraser isn't finished yet: he's still busy adding four more rooms by converting a disused coach house, extending the restaurant and adding more facilities in the extensive grounds, but already this lovely old building, which has an ancient Tudor core and a Victorian extension, boasts as comfortable and up-to-date a country vibe as you could ever wish for.
+It's always nice when someone with a vision comes along and rescues a tired old building that is long past its best, and that's exactly what happened when local businessman Fraser Duffin came upon this old North Suffolk country house a few years ago and gave it the treatment it deserved, renovating the rooms and the restaurant, and in general breathing life into what is now a rather wonderful old country house hotel, using local materials and local craftspeople in the process.
+Fraser isn't finished yet: he's still busy renovating the kitchen garden and in time hopes to add more rooms and a permanent wedding venue.
+But already this lovely old building, which has an ancient Tudor core and a Victorian extension, boasts as comfortable and up-to-date a country vibe as you could ever wish for, with a cosiness that can’t help but make you relax.

 Fraser likes people who come for the weekend, leave the car keys at reception and chill out good and proper.
-This involves making the most of the hotel's sumptuously equipped rooms, hanging out in the cosy bar, eating at the outside barbecue or in the slick restaurant (whose chef spent much of the last decade learning his trade at the best kind of rustic French restaurants), and knocking back a cocktail or two at the very cool cocktail bar.
+This involves making the most of the hotel's sumptuously equipped rooms, hanging out in the cosy, flagstoned bar,

 Have your say